iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > The new version isn't as good as the old one.
 Not as easy to track down he month's walking.
 Can we have old one back?<br> :date: __2021-02-07 13:43:58__

-> It was working great keep me motivated until it stopped registering any steps that I had done.
-Also showed steps one day but were not there the next.<br> :date: __2021-02-04 07:12:57__

-> It's great for motivating me to just do 20-30 mins brisk walking each day.
-But the minutes it records changes later in the day - reduces!
-So it may say I did 33 mins brisk, then suddenly it changes to 28 mins brisk - which is very annoying.
-If they could iron that issue out it would be great.<br> :date: __2021-02-02 09:15:50__

 #### 2-star reviews